 Our test model of a set of gears also came out well, with the gears fitting and screwing together neatly.
 We only needed to do a little trimming to get rid of the odd, stray whiskers of filament.

-The MP Voxel represents a sweet spot of 3D printing at the moment, delivering a lot of features, high print quality and fast printing for a decent price.
-At $399, it is more expensive than some entry- level printers, costing twice as much as the XYZ da Vinci Nano.
-However, the MP Voxel gives you a lot more for your money, with support for cloud printing and the heated print bed that makes printing both easier and cheaper.
+The Monoprice Voxel represents a sweet spot of 3D printing at the moment, delivering a lot of features, high print quality and fast printing for a decent price.
+For around $400, it is more expensive than some entry- level printers, costing twice as much as the XYZ da Vinci Nano, though it's still not as costly as the Polaroid PlaySmart.
+The MP Voxel gives you a lot more for your money than less expensive printers for novices, with support for cloud printing and the heated print bed that makes printing both easier and cheaper.

 For that reason, the MP Voxel is a great pick for the casual user who is interested in 3D printing or a school or small office that wants to have a printer that several people can use.